Naatyu/Rain_app/README.md

-# Rain_app
+# Rain app
- Simple app to register rain and view stats
+ Simple app to register rain and view stats.